 Given the age of schools in the district, they are in good condition due to the continued support of the ministry with the district's capital project requests.
 All HVAC systems, with the exception of the leased Farwell School, are less than ten years old.
-The two older schools have each had renovations totalling more than a \$1.7 million dollars over the past six years so are in good condition.
-The secondary school and one elementary school are now ten years old and have been maintained with the support of the Annual Facility Grant.
+The two older schools have each had renovations totalling more than a \$2.0 million dollars over the past six years so are in good condition.
+The secondary school and one elementary school are now eleven years old and have been maintained with the support of the Annual Facility Grant.

-Two of the elementary schools have been converted to LED lighting, the gymnasium in the third elementary school is being converted this fall with plans to complete the conversion for this school and for the secondary school over the next two years.
+Two of the elementary schools have been converted to LED lighting, as has the gymnasium in the third elementary school with the remainder of that school being converted this fall.
+The conversion of the high school lights will also start this fall.